Home

 Exercise and Pregnancy

-pregnancy and exercise I'm approached regularly by clients who are pregnant or trying to become pregnant, but are concerned that they'll have to curtail their gym or exercise program as they get larger.
-They ask me "Will exercises harm the baby?", "Can exercise possibly induce premature labour?", "Could I injury myself?", "Which exercises should I do?"
+Exercise and pregnancy?
+I'm approached regularly by patients who are pregnant or trying to become pregnant, but are concerned that they'll have to curtail their gym or exercise program as they get larger.
+They ask me "Will exercises harm the baby?", "Can exercise possibly induce premature labor?", "Could I injury myself", "Which exercises should I do?"
 Every woman and every pregnancy is completely different.
 It is therefore critical that you consult your obstetrician before embarking on an exercise program.
-Exercise and pregnancy can coexist.

 Studies have shown that exercising, besides giving the benefits of maintaining fitness, can also attenuate the symptoms of nausea, fatigue, and back pain.
 The American College of Obstetrics and Gynecology is now emphasizing the importance of exercise before, during and after pregnancy.
 Years ago doctors restricted the type of exercise that was safe; today the emphasis is on promoting exercise and pregnancy so long as certain precautions are followed.
+The exercise you do on the exercise ball can gently work the muscles that help support your back during pregnancy.
+Also advertised as the "birthing ball", the exercise ball is helpful for easing labor and delivery.
+Once the baby is born, you can get back into exercising easily using the ball again.
+The rationale of exercise and pregnancy includes relief of low back pain, preparation for labor and delivery by increasing strength, endurance, and tolerance for the physical and mental stress.
+Posture may be improved and postpartum recovery may be easier and faster.

 exercise ball pregnancy warning CAUTION: Prenatal and postnatal women must get clearance from their physicians before participating in an exercise program.
 They must be screened for conditions that would limit their medical, cardiovascular, musculoskeletal, or pregnancy related complications.